Adaptively Robust LLM Monitoring via Activation Watermarking: Watermark Training Ablations

+\tit{Resources} All experiments are conducted on a single NVIDIA RTX A6000 GPU.
+Training uses the Adafactor optimizer in bfloat16 with a maximum sequence length of 512 tokens and micro-batches of size 4 with gradient accumulation, allowing fine-tuning to fit on a single device.
+Detector evaluations and jailbreak experiments are performed on the same hardware in a single-node setup.
+Prompt generation and evaluation require approximately 0.5 GPU hours.
+Fine-tuning the watermarked model takes roughly 4 GPU hours, and adaptive jailbreak optimization requires approximately 14 GPU hours, for a total of about 18 GPU hours per full experimental run.

-\subsection{Watermark Training Ablations}
+\section{Watermark Training Ablations}

 To understand our design choices, we conduct further ablations to show the importance of the learning rate, the watermark strength $\lambda$, the layer of choice $\ell \in L$, and the harmful token onset.
-We evaluate these hyperparameters' effects on harmful behavior detection across our \emph{mildly adaptive} and \emph{adaptive} jailbreak datasets, as well as capability benchmarks (\ie, IFEval (instruction following), GSM8K (math), TruthfulQA (factuality)), comparing our \emph{activation watermarking approach} against our baseline guards (LLamaGuard-3-8B and Qwen-Guard-Gen-8B).
-We train 72 model configurations spanning the following hyperparameter grid: \begin{itemize} \item \textbf{Layers}: 6, 14, 23 (early, middle, late transformer layers) \item \textbf{Learning rates}: $1 \times 10^{-5}$, $2 \times 10^{-5}$, $3 \times 10^{-5}$ \item \textbf{Watermark strength ($\lambda$)}: 1.5, 3.0, 5.0, 7.0 \item \textbf{Token weighting}: Linear (weights later tokens more) vs.\ Uniform \end{itemize}
+We evaluate these hyperparameters' effects on harmful behavior detection across our jailbreak datasets, as well as capability benchmarks (\ie, IFEval (instruction following), GSM8K (math), TruthfulQA (factuality)), comparing our \emph{activation watermarking approach} against our baseline guards (LlamaGuard-3-8B and Qwen-Guard-Gen-8B).
+We train 72 model configurations spanning the following hyperparameter grid: \begin{itemize} \item \textbf{Layers}: 6, 14, 23 (early, middle, late transformer layers) \item \textbf{Learning rates}: $1 \times 10^{-5}$, $2 \times 10^{-5}$, $3 \times 10^{-5}$ \item \textbf{Watermark strength ($\lambda$)}: 1.5, 3.0, 5.0, 7.0 \item \textbf{Token weighting}: Linear vs.\ Uniform \end{itemize}

-The evaluation algorithm is as follows.
-Each watermarked model generates responses to the jailbreak and benign prompts.
-The responses are labeled by the oracle, and the AUROC is reported for the watermarked model and our baselines.
-Our initial hypothesis stipulated that bigger learning rates would result in huge KL Divergence from the original model and thus, likely, lower benchmark scores. \Cref{fig:lr-effects} and \Cref{fig:kl-analysis} confirm these assumptions.
+\tit{Token weighting} Linear weighting, which ramps from $0$ at the harmful onset to $1$ at the last token, consistently outperforms uniform weighting (\Cref{fig:scale}).
+Concentrating the signal on later, more explicitly harmful tokens improves separation without increasing the overall loss budget.

+\tit{Configuration trends} We observe that performance is highest for configurations with a low learning rate ($1\times10^{-5}$), moderate watermark strength ($\lambda = 5.0$), and a deep target layer (layer 23).
+Low learning rates limit drift from the base model, while deeper layers encode more semantic features, making it easier to associate the watermark with genuinely harmful content. \Cref{fig:lambda} illustrates this trend.